BarFeigenberg/StudentDropoutPrediction-R/README.md

 test_data <- test_data %>% select(-all_of(c(academic_cols, financial_cols)))
 Modeling and Evaluation
 We train and evaluate two logistic regression models: an "Academic Model" using only academic features and a "Combined Model" incorporating all selected features.

-Academic Model
-A logistic regression model is trained using only academic-related features: academic_achievement, admission_grade, grade_difference, and exam_attempt_rate.
-The model's summary and the contribution of each variable (using drop1) are displayed.

 ```
 ## Train logistic regression model using only academic-related features